Georgia House speaker backs legislator pay hike

 ATLANTA — A bill endorsed by Georgia’s House speaker would give substantial raises to lawmakers and many other elected officials in Georgia.

 Georgia lawmakers are considered part-time workers and have been paid accordingly.
-House Speaker Rep. David Ralston (R-Blue Ridge) says they haven't gotten raises in 18-20 years.
+House Speaker Rep. David Ralston (R-Blue Ridge) said they haven't gotten raises in 18-20 years.

-It would also raise by about forty percent the salaries of the secretary of state and the commissioners of labor, insurance and agriculture.
-There would be similar raises for the attorney general, the Lieutenant Governor and members of the public service commission.
+It would also raise, by about 40%, the salaries of the secretary of state and the commissioners of labor, insurance and agriculture.
+There would be similar raises for the attorney general, the lieutenant governor and members of the public service commission.

 If passed, the pay hikes wouldn't take effect until after lawmakers face voters in the 2022 election.